lbkolev/eventify/README.md

 > <p align="center"> 🚧 work in progress 🚧<p>

-eventify is an event listener and indexer designed with the following objectives in mind:
+Eventify is an event listener and indexer designed with the following objectives in mind:

 - Offering a user-friendly means to index blocks, transactions, and events.
 - Implementing an efficient event propagation mechanism.
-- Providing a comprehensive interface for inspecting the different chains' mempools.

 ## Crates